 As a childcare provider, you don’t have to offer the 30 hours childcare to eligible parents.
 In fact, you’re well within your rights to simply say ‘no’!
 However, you need to think about whether parents will vote with their feet and take their business to one of your competitors who is offering the full 30 hours.
 That said, if very few parents at your setting are likely to be eligible for the 30 hours from September and beyond, then declining to offer this could be the best financial decision for your business.

 Before you explore ways to supplement your income, you need to know your provider agreement from your local authority inside and out.
 This will enable you to find out exactly what you can and can’t charge for.
-For example, if you can’t charge for lunch, you may still be able to ask parents for a voluntary contribution towards the cost of milk etc. Don’t break the rules, but think outside the box for ways you can help your setting financially.
+For example, you may be able to ask parents for a contribution towards the cost of nappies and additional services such as meals or yoga classes.
+Don’t break the rules, but think outside the box for ways you can help your setting financially.

 With the rollout of the Government’s 30 hours just around the corner, there is plenty you can do to plan and prepare your setting so that it remains financially sustainable.
 Getting the wheels in motion now to find out which parents are eligible and how this will impact your setting is a great start and will help you make informed decisions about what to do next.